 You hardly thought Destiny 2 was about to leave the Crucible behind, did you?
 Crucible is just as it was in Destiny, with little change outside of new maps, and one new game mode for the Competitive playlist, called Countdown.
 In Countdown, the attacking team picks one of two points on the map to go to and activate a timed charge, after which they must defend.
 While the one team defends, the other team must now get to that point, take out the enemies guarding it and disarm the charge before it explodes.

-Another thing they changed are the Trials of Osiris, now, renamed to Trials of the Nine, and is slightly different.
+Another thing they changed is the Trials of Osiris, now, renamed to Trials of the Nine, and is slightly different.
 These trials are a weekly challenge that has you attempt to win seven matches in a row of a certain game mode that you’ve more than likely come across while playing standard Crucible.
-This time around though, you need not worry about your Power level.
+This time around though, you need not to worry about your Power level.
 You can equip whatever weapons you want, but note, once you choose your loadout, you’re stuck with it for that game.
 What’s really neat about this is there’s a cutscene before the match begins that can show you your opponent’s loadouts as well, letting you know exactly what you’re up against in each match.
 If you go flawless in your journey through the Trials of the Nine, there is a special thing that happens, but you’ll have to do it yourself – I’m not going spoil that for you.

 Strikes are pretty much the same as they were back in Destiny, only it seems this time around the bosses are a little more thought out and they seem harder to take down.
 Once you get your Light (they call it Power level now but Light just sounds so much better) level up to 240, you unlock the Weekly Nightfall Strikes.
 These are a lot different from the Nightfalls you were used to in the original game.
 Strikes are now timed, and depending on the strike that week, that time limit may be fixed or you may be able to generate more time for yourself by completing certain tasks, such as killing enemies and picking up Light balls they drop, jumping through circular terminals or by destroying certain objects.
 They also throw in little objectives you have to complete in order to progress to the final boss, such as going through pillars of light or killing all the enemies in an area.
 While these might not seem like hard tasks, the limited time makes things challenging.